bashubb/CS50x/week2/problem_set2/bulbs/README.md

 CS50x Problem Set 2: Bulbs 🌟
 =============================

 **Welcome** to the second problem set challenge in the CS50x course---Bulbs.
-In this challenge, we'll explore the concept of encoding messages into binary using light bulbs.
-The task is to write a program named `bulbs` that converts a given message into instructions for a strip of bulbs, where each character is represented by an 8-bit binary number. 💡
+In this challenge, I have explored the concept of encoding messages into binary using light bulbs.
+The task was to write a program named `bulbs` that converts a given message into instructions for a strip of bulbs, where each character is represented by an 8-bit binary number. 💡

 Not-So-Broken Light Bulbs
 -------------------------